waifuai/mcp-solana-ico/README.md

 ## Future Considerations

-*   **Persistent Storage:** Replace in-memory storage (for ICO data, DEX orders, etc.) with a persistent database (e.g., PostgreSQL, MongoDB).
-*   **Robust DEX:** Implement a more sophisticated DEX, possibly using an AMM model or integrating with a Serum order book.
 *   **Advanced Token Utility:** Develop more complex token utility features.
 *   **User Accounts:** Implement a user account system.
 *   **UI:**  Create a user interface for easier interaction with the server.